Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>
   <img src="/posts/blas-lapack-packaging/flexiblas.png"
     width="873" height="195" alt="A diagram illustrating using FlexiBLAS.
-    First, on Gentoo there are four symbolic links for blas, cblas, lapack and lapacke libraries.
-These all link to the FlexiBLAS wrapper library.
+    First, on Gentoo there are four wrappers for blas, cblas, lapack and lapacke libraries.
+These all link to the FlexiBLAS multiplexing library.
 FlexiBLAS dispatches into the actual implementations, such as Netlib LAPACK, BLIS, OpenBLAS or MKL.
     It is noted that BLIS is combined with Netlib LAPACK implementation." />
   <figcaption>Fig. 4.
 The FlexiBLAS approach</figcaption>